system-zero/system-zero/data/docs/la.md

   # first form
     var ar = [1, 2, 3]

+    this is an anonymous array that get assigned to the symbol `ar`.
+It takes its type of the first element, which in this case is an integer type.

+    Such "on the fly" arrays can be used elsewhere in expressions, and they should be freed automatically.

   # second form
     Array declaration and assignment syntax with a predefined length and type:
-   (note that with current code, this method should execute faster than the
-    above, since the above requires first a "light" parsing, to determinate the length of the array, and then the "real" evaluation)
+    (note that with current code, this method should execute faster than the above, since the above requires first a "light" parsing, to determinate the length of the array, and then redo the "real" evaluation)

-    array string ar[3] = ["holidays", "in", "cambodia"]
+    var string[3] ar = ["holidays", "in", "cambodia"]

   - the declaration syntax is:

-    array [type] name[length]
+    var type[length] varname

-    - a type can be omited and can be one of the following
+    - a `type` can be one of the followings
-      - integer (this is the default)
+      - integer
       - number
       - string
       - map